Gardening in July

-- Keep flowering annuals and bulbs growing well with regular applications of Osmocote Boost+Feed All Plant Types.
+- Keep flowering annuals and bulbs growing well with regular applications of an all purpose fertiliser.

 - Mid-winter is the best time to prune deciduous trees and shrubs including roses, hydrangeas and fruiting trees.
 DO NOT prune blossom trees (Prunus, etc) or spring flowering shrubs – wait until after they have flowered.
 If you prune now, you will cut off all the flowering buds!

 - After pruning, apply a horticultural oil as directed on label to roses and fruit trees to kill over-wintering insect eggs.

 - Cut stems from some trees and shrubs make excellent hardwood cuttings.
 Cut the base just below a node (stem joint) and the top just above a node, dip the base of each into rooting hormone or honey and set into pots of Osmocote Professional Seed Raising & Cutting Mix.
 Roots should form in about six to eight weeks.

 - It’s not too late to sow a “green manure” crop of oats, peas and field lupins in empty vegetable beds; dig it in to add nitrogen to the soil when about 300-400mm in height.